E-Mail Tony@lathes.co.uk

 "Olympic" Lathe

-Flat-topped and 4.5-inches wide, the bed used the same carriage guiding principle as the Myford ML7, with narrow vertical ways and the thrust taken on a shorter inside face on the saddle.
-Other aspects of the lathe were ML7-like as well: the tailstock was virtual copy, as was the apron and the T-slotted cross slide - though the latter had 6" of travel rather than the 5" of the ordinary ML7.
-The headstock was, however, completely different and fitted with a hardened and ground 0.82" bore spindle running in Skefco tapered roller races with its nose bored No. 3 Morse taper, threaded 1
+Flat-topped and 4.5-inches wide, the bed used the same carriage guiding principle as the Myford ML7, with narrow vertical ways and the thrust taken not on the full length of the saddle, but instead on a short vertical face on its underside.
+Other aspects of the lathe were also ML7: the tailstock was virtual copy, as was the apron and the T-slotted cross slide.
+The headstock was, however, rather better and fitted with a hardened and ground 0.82" bore spindle running in Skefco tapered roller races with its nose bored No. 3 Morse taper, threaded 1

 3/8" x 8 t.p.i. and backed by a 1.437" register--not quite up to South Bend 9-inch or Boxford standards, but close.